secretgraph/secretgraph/README.md

 ## Config

 Config defines slots.
-Updates will be send to all Configs with a same slot.
-The first slot is the main slot
+Config Updates will be send to all Configs with a same slot.
+The first slot is the main slot.
+Currently there is no way to move items from one config to another

 # Internal